verboczy/pdf-util/README.md

 # pdf-util
-A tool for modifying PDF files easily.
+A tool for handling and modifying PDF files easily.

 ## Use cases
 + Delete pages from document. _(TODO)_